rcpsolutions-net/markdown-docs/database-macro-types.md

 ***

-# A Quick Glance At Different Database Architectures
+# FROM SQL ro AI: A Quick Glance At Different Database Architectures

 > **Original Question:** "Explain the differences between a relational database, nosql database and a vector database.
 Also, include any similarities and closest matching database compared to way human memory works"